Colds, Coughs, and Flu

 ✓Acupuncture

-Acupuncture is a traditional Chinese medicine technique that stimulates specific points to reduce pain, inflammation, and promote natural healing.
-It also works to modulate the parasympathetic nervous system, reducing stress and anxiety (fight or flight) which are often common underlying factors in many conditions.
+Acupuncture works by regulating the immune response, reducing inflammation, and improving circulation to the lungs and sinuses.
+It also works to modulate the parasympathetic nervous system, reducing stress and anxiety (fight or flight) which are often common underlying factors in many conditions including cold and flu to help the body focus on healing.

 ✓Dry Needling

 Dry needling is a modern technique targeting trigger points in muscles to release tension, relieve nerve compression, and decrease pain.
-It works as a great adjunct to traditional acupuncture in treating pain and reduced function or range of motion in the body.
+Helpful when coughing, sinus pressure, or illness-related tension creates tightness in the neck, shoulders, upper back, or chest.

 ✓Cupping, Gua Sha, & Bodywork

-Cupping and Gua Sha are adjunct Chinese medicine therapies that assist in the healing process by aiding muscle relaxation, improving blood flow, and freeing myofascial restrictions that can cause pain or affect function.
+Cupping and Gua Sha are adjunct Chinese medicine therapies that assist in the healing process by improving circulation to the chest and upper back, help release phlegm, and ease muscle aches and stiffness during or after illness.

 ✓Personalized Care

-Custom treatment plans based on your specific condition and pain patterns for optimal results
+Custom treatment plans based on your specific condition and pain patterns for optimal results.
+Treatment plans are based on symptom pattern, stage of illness, and overall immune resilience.

 Treatment Process